kr55/ssis-cataloger-docs/getting-started.md

 ## Table of contents
 {: .no_toc .text-delta }

+We will now see how SSIS Catalog Migration Wizard migrates SSISDB from one SQL Server to another in just a few clicks.
+{: .fs-6 .fw-300 }

 1. TOC
 {:toc}

 ---

-We will now see how SSIS Catalog Migration Wizard migrates on-premises SSIS Catalog in SQL Server to SSIS in Azure Data Factory in just a few clicks.

 To start, launch the wizard from your preferred location.